-We must assume that the camera will be connected directly to the Internet - there have been many cases of even home cameras with default credentials being directly accessible.
 From our exploration, it appears that there is some viable attack surface.
-The HTTP server, which appears to be a heavily modified version by the manufacturer, employs direct exec calls with unsanitized formatting strings (calling other processes through ubus or directly setting things into the configuration).
-After we shared our findings with the community, there has already been one RCE exploit found exploiting this error.
+First, there is the HTTP server, which appears to be a heavily modified version of uhttpd.
+It employs direct exec calls with unsanitized formatting strings (calling other processes through ubus or directly setting the configuration through uci).
+After we shared our findings with the community, there has already been one RCE exploit[5] found exploiting this error.
+We are unsure whether we want to call this a success, but the vulnerability has been fixed nevertheless.
+We suspect that if more time was invested here, more vulnerabilities would be found, but there is just a fundamental problem with how things are handled, so we are leaving this as an exercise to the reader.
 The RTSP and ONVIF are other possible points of ingress, but they appear to have a lower attack surface.
-While they are a little more complicated programs, dealing with audio-video streaming, their authentication appears to be set up correctly.
-When the "third account" is not set up, the servers seem to be well secured, so the only point of attack could be some buffer used during the authentication, but that does not seem to be the case.
-The only other point is the telnet server.
-Since it is not used, we do not see any reason why it should be running but is bound to localhost and hence it does not respond to anything.
-However, everything is running as root, so any single exploit can take over the whole device without the user noticing.
+While they are inherently more complicated programs, dealing with audio-video streaming, their authentication appears to be set up mostly correctly.
+Unfortunately, they are using MD5 hashes for storing the passwords of the so-called "third account", stored in a configuration which is encrypted by DES with a fixed password.
+Twenty years back, this would be acceptable, but the world has moved on.
+It is a little better than plaintext, but not by much.
+Buffers used during the authentication could be mishandled, but there does not appear to be a programming error here.
+The only remaining point is the telnet server.
+Since it is not used, we do not see any reason why it should be running, or even be present.
+However, it is bound to localhost and hence it does not respond to any requests.
+Unfortunately, everything is running as the user root, so any single exploit in the afore-mentioned places can take over the whole device without the user noticing.

-3.2 Attacker with physical access
+3.3.2 Attacker with physical access

 An attacker which is in the possession of the camera has a few options.
-He can downgrade the device with an SD card to a vulnerable firmware - this is usable as there already exists an RCE exploit which has been fixed just recently (February 2022).
-Otherwise, opening the device without any signs of tampering is trivial, even without turning the device off.
+He can downgrade the device with an SD card to a vulnerable firmware version - this is viable as there already exists an RCE exploit which has been fixed just recently (February 2022).
+It is also possible to open the device without any signs of tampering, even without turning the device off.
+This is important as the user will not be notified and we can extract the keys used for decrypting the communication, as they are lost on reboot.
 After popping the cover off, the serial UART pads are directly accessible, on all of the models.
-This is not bad, on the contrary, we would like to praise the physical design, as everything is easily accessible.
+This is not bad per se, on the contrary, we would like to praise the physical design, as everything is easily accessible.
 However, since the console is enabled, it allows the attacker to compromise the device if left alone for a few minutes.
+All of these issues are thankfully solvable without losing the functionality.
+As an example, the updating from an SD card could be triggered from the app.
+As for the UART console, this could be disabled and enabled only if the user enables an advanced mode in the app.

-3.3 Severity and Recommendations
+3.3.3 Severity and Recommendations